HenrySaller/sensor-focus/readme.md

 ## Overview

 Commercial project with purely modular approach and CMS like editing capabilities.
 A conceptual selling point of a project is a solution.
-Project owner should be able to frictionlessly create landing pages based on shared modules and at the same time deeply customize them if needed.
+Project owner should be able to create landing pages based on shared modules and at the same time deeply customize them in case of need.

 ## Components